Tech worker visas face uncertain future under Trump, Sessions

 In the settlement, Infosys denied the allegations but agreed to retain a third-party auditor for two years and to provide the government with detailed descriptions of what its visa holders were supposed to be doing in the U.S.

-Several constituencies have called for program reforms, including the Institute of Electrical and Electronics Engineers, that industry's largest trade group.
+Several constituencies have called for program reforms, including the Institute of Electrical and Electronics Engineers, that industry's largest professional association.
 It wants the lottery ditched in favor of a system that would award visas to companies offering the highest-paying jobs, said Russ Harrison, director of government relations.

 That could potentially shut out employers looking to mine the program for cheap foreign labor.
 Sessions included a similar measure in his 2015 bill.

-Note: (This version of the story has been refiled to clarify that the Institute of Electrical and Electronics Engineers represents engineers and not engineering companies)